mrled/alpine-rpi4-aports-docker/README.md

 3. If you have an Alpine builder key, make sure it's in `~/alpinebuilder/home/.abuild`.
     If not, we'll make one later.

-4. Start the container: `docker run -it alpinebuilder:latest -v ~/alpinebuilder/home:/home/builder -v ~/alpinebuilder/distfiles:/var/cache/distfiles -e USER_NAME='Micah R Ledbetter' -e USER_EMAIL='me@micahrl.com' -e TIMEZONE=US/Central`
+4. Start the container: `docker run -it -v ~/alpinebuilder/home:/home/builder -v ~/alpinebuilder/distfiles:/var/cache/distfiles -e USER_NAME='Micah R Ledbetter' -e USER_EMAIL='me@micahrl.com' -e TIMEZONE=US/Central alpinebuilder:latest`

 5. You need to configure an Alpine builder key